 Both of these costume-clad baddies are out for revenge against the world which has treated them so cruelly, and which Batman seems to represent.

 When a corrupt businessman, Max Schreck (Walken), and the grotesque Penguin plot to take control of Gotham City, only Batman can stop them, while the Catwoman has her own agenda, taking a shine to her rubber-suited nemesis.

-A well-directed film with an excellent cast and a set to match, no wonder so many people regard it as the best of the Batman movies.
+A well-directed film with an excellent cast and set design to match.